 No actual money is exchanged with a credit note; rather, it’s used to offset a previous invoice that’s already been paid.

 Keep business transactions moving.

-> Adobe Sign makes it easy to create notes and invoice templates, share and receive documents, and sign and send invoices — from nearly every device and from just about anywhere.
-Speed up your workflow and explore what more you can do with Adobe Sign today.
+Acrobat Sign makes it easy to create notes and invoice templates, share and receive documents, and sign and send invoices — from nearly every device and from just about anywhere.
+Speed up your workflow and explore what more you can do with Acrobat Sign today.